 The chip on the EVO II Pro is the key to supporting the upgrading of drone technology.
 Chipsets take months to optimize properly.
 A chip or two could allow drones to act as tiny computers -- handling everything from encoding video, processing and transmitting footage, autonomous functions, obstacle avoidance, to keeping the plane afloat.
 So it takes a long time to switch from one chip to another.

 As we enter 2022, the head of Autel Robotics said.
-“We will continue to develop the EVO III drone and possibly some heavy duty platforms to make our ecosystem even stronger.
+“We will continue to develop the EVO II drone and possibly some enterprise drone platforms to make our ecosystem even stronger.
 The same goes for the Dronefish family and the multi-platform will continue to nurture.
 We have received requests from almost every direction to expand our product, but one big technology we’re working on is autonomous systems.
 I’m particularly leaning towards autonomous drone swarm technology for security applications like border security, patrolling, field surveillance, etc.”